Your 2021 Social Media Detox Guide

 It’s the time of year for reflection on our lives in terms of goals, habits, and our “start” and “stop doing” lists.
-Health-related aspirations dominate the list of the most popular New Year’s Resolutions: exercise more, lose weight, stop smoking, etc. But it’s not just a new year — it’s a new decade — and the last decade has been defined by sweeping infatuation with the digital revolution’s most nefarious contribution to our health: Social Media.
+Health-related aspirations dominate the list of the most popular New Year’s Resolutions: exercise more, lose weight, stop smoking, etc. The last decade has been defined by sweeping infatuation with the digital revolution’s most nefarious contribution to our health: Social Media.

 This year, expect to hear many of your friends and loved ones committing to reduced social media use or a “Social Media Detox.”
 Here’s why you should join the movement and how to do it without the fear of losing touch with the people you care most about in your life.